Tigers vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Nathan Eovaldi (6-2) will make his 11th start of the season.
+- The Rangers will hand the ball to Martin Perez (6-1) for his 11th start of the season.

 |Opponent